Chart Color Schemes

 Kenthurst is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kenthurst's dwelling structures, as per the latest Census, were 95.9% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 91.0% houses and 9.0% other dwellings.
-Home ownership in Kenthurst was at 49.9%, with mortgaged dwellings at 39.9% and rented at 10.2%.
-The median monthly mortgage repayment was $3,280, higher than Sydney metro's average of $3,000.
-Median weekly rent in Kenthurst was $550, compared to Sydney metro's $520.
-Nationally, Kenthurst's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Kenthurst's dwelling structure, as per the latest Census, consisted of 95.9% houses and 4.2% other dwellings.
+Compared to Sydney metro's figures of 91.0% houses and 9.0% other dwellings, Kenthurst had a higher proportion of houses.
+Home ownership in Kenthurst was at 49.9%, with mortgaged dwellings at 39.9% and rented dwellings at 10.2%.
+The median monthly mortgage repayment in the area was $3,280, above Sydney metro's average of $3,000.
+The median weekly rent figure in Kenthurst was $550, compared to Sydney metro's $520.
+Nationally, Kenthurst's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing